SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 When it comes to game characteristics, aliens and Human offshoots are made the same way as a standard Human character.
-If the character options list doesn’t give you any ideas, start either with the “Physical Appearance” or the “Society” sections.
+If the character options list doesn’t give you any ideas, start either with the "Physical Appearance" or the "Society" sections.
 By the time you’re done answering the questions in those, you’ll have a better idea of how to form the package for a typical member of the species.

 Physical Appearance